Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 # Milestone Project by OCHUKO EREWIVE
+Building a one page website using HTML and CSS.
+Easy to move around the page by scrolling down and up with all major information at the eface of the reader, clients, examiner and so on.
+This is a site whereby its user friendly and can be accessable by all age groups.

 A one page website built using HTML and CSS.
 Simple and easy to use.
 Neat design with reduced color contractions